laxmi25bai10099-max/python-projects/Python_Project/statement.md

 -This system works through a simple menu on the screen .
 -It stores all student data in a CSV files so the information is saved permanently.
 -The user can add,search,update,view and delete student records.
--The system automatically calculates total marks,percentage and grade.
+-The system automatically calculates total marks,percentage, grade and shows topper.
 -This makes result management easier,faster, and more accurate

 ##Target users